ezhang7423/vscode-marker/many-markers/README.md

 This is the README for your extension "many-anchors".
 After writing up a brief description, we recommend including the following sections.

+# Todo

+- create
+  - a single new anchor
+- read
+  - onload, place all saved anchors. catch edge case if position not exist anymore
+- update
+  - keep track of "last used" anchor (as stack), create a shortcut (and command) for moving the last used index to a new place. reordering? view all?
+- destroy
+  - delete last used (stack), delete all

+anchor functionality:

+- jump to anchor i with alt+i

+* jump to next
+* jump to previous

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.